Multipacker/Cr0wn24_core_layer/README.md

 # Core layer

-This is my core layer used as a foundation in almost all of my projects.
+This is my core layer written in C used as a foundation in almost all of my projects.
 It is all written from scratch with no libraries except for:

 - stb_image.h (for reading .png, .jpg, ...)
 - freetype (for creating font bitmaps)